Towards Atomic MIMO Receivers: Preliminaries of Atomic Wireless Receiver

 For a time-varying system we consider, i.e., $\ket{\psi(t)} = \alpha_g(t) \ket{g} + \alpha_e(t) \ket{e}$, the evolution of quantum state is governed by the Schrödinger equation~\cite{QuantumMechanism_Zwiebach2006}:

-where $i = \sqrt{-1}$, and the operators $\hat{H}$ and $\hat{V}$ are known as the free Hamiltonian and interaction Hamiltonian operators, which represent the energy of the isolated atom and interaction between the incidence wave and atom, respectively.
-The detailed descriptions and mathematical expressions can be found in Appendix A.
+where $i = \sqrt{-1}$.
+The operators $\hat{H}$ and $\hat{V}$ are known as the free Hamiltonian and interaction Hamiltonian operators, which are defined as follows. \begin{itemize} \item \textbf{Free Hamiltonian}: The free Hamiltonian $\hat{H}$ represents the energy of the isolated nucleus-electron system.
+By acting $\hat{H}$ on the ground state $\ket{g}$ and the excited state $\ket{e}$, we can obtain their energy levels $E_g = \hbar \omega_g$ and $E_e = \hbar \omega_e$.
+In this context, $\hat{H}$ is expressed by a $2\times 2$ diagonal matrix: \ifx\onecol\undefined